 K-1 Fiancé (Positive outcome)

 Heidi, a British citizen, enters the United States on a K-1 (fiancé visa) sponsored by her U.S. citizen fiancé.
 The couple ultimately decides that they do not want to get married, but Heidi remains in the U.S. Heidi eventually meets another U.S. citizen and marries a year later.
 She has been out of status and hopes to adjust status to permanent resident based on her new relationship.
 Although Heidi is out of status, she is able to apply for a green card because her husband is a U.S. citizen.
-They will need to file an I-130 petition to establish this qualifying relationship.
+They will need to file an I-130 petition to establish this qualifying relationship and additional forms to adjust status.

 Adjustment of Status (Positive outcome)